Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 ![Arpoise_ARpoiseLayersList_800w](images/Arpoise_ARpoiseLayersList_800w.png)

-Select one of the layers ...
+- Select one of the layers ...

-... and you should see the augments layered over your own surroundings!
+- ... and you should see the augments layered over your own surroundings!

+- To see a different layer, click the **ARpoise logo menu button** ONCE and you will get the layer list again.
+Select another one.

+Enjoy ...